Dog and Cat Teeth Cleaning in Pasadena, TX

 We strongly recommend pre-anesthetic blood work prior to any pet dental care procedure we perform to ensure your pet is healthy enough for anesthesia.
 We perform all dental procedures under anesthesia for the safety and comfort of our patients and monitor all vital signs before, during, and after treatment.
 After your pet’s dental cleaning/treatment is complete, we can apply Oravet sealants to prevent tartar buildup and offer advice on how to help prevent future dental problems.

-Common Signs of Pet Dental Problems
+Common Signs of Dog and Cat Dental Problems

 As a “pet parent,” it’s important to know what signs to look for in your pet to determine if a dental cleaning is needed.
-While our doctors and technicians can confirm this information, it will benefit your pet to become familiar with these signs ahead of time, before your pet’s exam.
+While our veterinarians and technicians can confirm this information, it will benefit your pet to become familiar with these signs ahead of time, before your pet’s exam.
 Below is a list of some of the most common signs that are associated with dental disease.

 - Bad breath